noblox/noblox.js/README.md

 Many of the functions use simple caches in order to server requests faster.
 Cache time can be changed in settings.json.
 Cached items include XCSRF tokens and group roles: unless you change your group roles often the default cache settings should be fine.
 The cache works by saving request responses for a set amount of time (of course), but will refresh immediately if the item has expired.
 You may also set a time (or boolean) in which the item will serve an item based on the conditions above but silently refresh it if that has expired.

-To use this with HttpService simply set up API's on your node server for accessing the functions, this module does not provide examples or support for doing that specifically.
+To use this with HttpService simply set up API's on your node server for accessing the functions, you can use the example server outlined in the below example server section as a base.

 ## Installation

 Simply install with npm: `npm install roblox-js`, no need to download anything manually.

+## Example Server

+A usable express server utilizing this module is available [here](https://github.com/sentanos/roblox-js-server) and includes a video tutorial for setup and lua scripts for using in-game.

 ## Usage

+#### Cookies

 User session are stored in two ways.
 The default is simply an object containing the session, structured like so:
 ```javascript